 What is Chlamydia?

 Chlamydia is the most common sexually transmitted infection in Belgium and is caused by the bacteria Chlamydia trachomatis.
-This bacteria settles in the mucous membranes of your body and can infect various parts of your body.
+This bacteria settles in the mucous membranes of your body and can infect various parts.
 The disorder occurs in both women and men and is almost always transmitted through unprotected sexual contacts.

 The most prominent feature of chlamydia is that it often proceeds silently.
 Around 70% of women and 50% of men with chlamydia have no symptoms at all.
 This makes the condition extra insidious: you can have chlamydia without even knowing it and infect your sex partner (s) without even realizing it.